How pods get addresses, how ipamd manages them, and the ENI limits that break clusters at the worst possible moment

 Warm pool configuration

+The default WARM_ENI_TARGET=1 is where most teams get hurt without realizing it.
 An m5.large holds 10 secondary IPs per ENI.
-With WARM_ENI_TARGET=1, every idle m5.large permanently reserves 10 VPC IPs that no pod is using.
+With the default setting, every idle node permanently reserves 10 VPC IPs that no pod is using.
 In a 100-node cluster that’s 1,000 IPs consumed by warm pools before a single application pod is scheduled.
 In a /24 subnet with 254 usable addresses, warm pools alone consume nearly 40% of the space.

 Set WARM_IP_TARGET and MINIMUM_IP_TARGET explicitly based on your actual burst pattern.
 Reserve WARM_ENI_TARGET for situations where you genuinely need ENI-level pre-allocation — high-throughput nodes where a full ENI’s worth of IPs is regularly consumed in seconds.